-6. Doxiepoo (Dachshund and Miniature Poodle mix)
+6. Doxiepoo (Miniature Poodle and Dachshund mix)

 This mixed breed is small to medium in size.
 If the coat takes after the Miniature Poodle, then this crossbreed can be considered hypoallergenic.

-This is great as it means minimal shedding for you and low maintenance grooming care.
+This is great as it means minimal shedding for you and low-maintenance grooming care.

 The Doxiepoo is clever and affectionate, making it another great choice for a family dog.